kodecocodes/swift-style-guide/README.markdown

 The aim for comments though, is to write simple, clear code that doesn't require much explaintion.
 If something multiple complex pieces of behaviour are being performed, break them out into separate functions with good clear names.

 Most properties should have a comment.
 Use /// for property comments as it'll show up in contextual help.

+Multiline comments can be set with `/* */` or `///`, but we prefer the later because that’s the format of the template created by the `⌥⌘/` shortcut.
+Note that even when you may have to extend the template, it does most of the work, specially for complex methods.

 ## Classes and Structures